The Racing Pulse: When Your Heart Flies!

 Understanding Heart Rate

-Before delving into the effects of a fast heartbeat, it’s important to understand what constitutes a normal heart rate.
+Before delving into the of a fast heartbeat, it’s important to understand what constitutes a normal heart rate.
 In adults, a resting heart rate typically ranges between 60 and 100 beats per minute (bpm).
 During physical activity or periods of stress, the heart rate may increase, which is a natural response.
 However, consistently elevated heart rates can have adverse effects on the body.

 Causes of a Fast Heart Rate